Staff Profiles

 1) BEd, Chemistry, Bahir Dar University (1996-2000)

-Dr Taye is a Senior Lecturer in Physical and Computational Chemistry.
-He has been teaching physical and computational chemistry at Dilla University, Hawassa University, Medco Biomedical College, Addis Ababa University, and Adama Science and Technology University (all in Ethiopia).
-Dr Taye was also training university lecturers on how to use computational chemistry tools to solve chemical problems.
-After doing his PhD (funded by European Union), Dr Taye was a postdoctoral researcher at UiT - The Arctic University of Norway for more than 5 years (funded by the Research Council of Norway), and at the Institute of Organic Chemistry and Biochemistry of the Czech Academy of Sciences in Prague for one year (funded by European Union).
-He has published more than 50 research papers in high-impact-factor journals.
-Dr Taye describes himself as both physical and computational chemist.
-His current research areas include (not only these) relativistic NMR, EPR, and pNMR calculations; computational studies of organic and inorganic reaction mechanisms; supramolecular chemistry; computational studies of absorption, emission, Raman, Raman optical activity, vibrational circular dichroism, and magnetic circular dichroism; computational electrochemistry; and CO2 activation and reduction to valuable organic compounds.
-Dr Taye is also interested and passionate about introducing computational chemistry to high school students as well as increasing public understanding of science.
+His academic journey includes a PhD funded by the European Union, followed by over five years as a postdoctoral researcher at UiT - The Arctic University of Norway (funded by the Research Council of Norway) and one year at the Institute of Organic Chemistry and Biochemistry of the Czech Academy of Sciences in Prague (funded by the European Union).
+Prof. Demissie has authored and co-authored over 75 research papers in prestigious journals.
+His expertise spans various areas, including relativistic NMR, EPR, and pNMR calculations; computational studies of reaction mechanisms; supramolecular chemistry; computational analyses of absorption, emission, Raman, Raman optical activity, vibrational circular dichroism, and magnetic circular dichroism; computational electrochemistry; CO2 activation and reduction to valuable organic compounds; and drug-protein molecular docking studies.

 Quantum Chemistry (Undergraduate and Postgraduate courses)